 - Before going into a hot tub or swimming pool.
 Chlorine can damage and discolor metals (like gold and platinum) and can slowly erode the finish and polish of gemstones.

 - Before playing in the sand (or gardening.)
 Dirt and small rocks are abrasive.
 If not cleaned right away, your jewelry can be permanently damaged.
 Beware the dangers of gardening gloves, too.

 How to Care for Your Jewelry

 - Clean your jewelry regularly.
 Your own sweat and body oils can dull the shine of your jewelry.
-DIY cleaning calls for warm soapy water and a toothbrush.
+DIY cleaning calls for warm soapy water and a soft toothbrush.

 - Store your jewelry in a clean, dry place.
 Keep your pieces in a fabric-lined jewelry case, or in a box with compartments and dividers to prevent pieces from scratching each other.
 Invest in a safe place to store your jewelry on-the-go, too.

 - Watch for warning signs of vulnerabilities in your jewelry.
 From symptoms of a loose stone to bracelet, necklace and earring red flags, there are six major signals that your jewelry's about to break.

 - Visit your jeweler to check for loose gem stones, prongs and clasps.
 It’s easy to lose a piece of jewelry or individual stones if you’re not giving your jewelry regular check-ups.
 Your jeweler will deep clean your pieces for a brilliant shine, too!